 To ask for a divorce, you must file certain documents in court.
-A request for a divorce is officially called an "Application for Divorce."
-It's the beginning of the divorce process.
+A request for a divorce is officially called an “Application for Divorce.”
+The divorce process begins when you prepare an application for divorce.

 The best way to protect your rights when asking for a divorce is to have a lawyer prepare the application for divorce.